hogsy/sbengine/readme.md

 # Starbreeze Engine Sources

-Here are several copies of the source-code for Starbreeze’s in-house engine that were obtained and sorted from an earlier leak from Sony's private developer forum.
+Here are several copies of the source-code for Starbreeze’s in-house engine, from 2006, that were obtained and sorted from an earlier leak from Sony's private developer forum.

 Starbreeze has long since ditched this engine, but mind that it is still their intellectual property and could get taken down at any time, and has not been made officially open-source in any capacity.

 Much of the platform-specific code, besides that for the PlayStation 3, has been stripped out by the developer that originally uploaded these prior to them being leaked.